-All construction or subdivision requires Zoning Permits.
+All construction requires Zoning Permits.
 Permits are available at the township office.

 Are you removing a building or structure from your property?
 In order to have the building or structure taken off your taxes you must obtain a Demolition Permit from the Lawrence Township Office.
 Permits are free.
 The county WILL NOT remove any building or structure from your taxes without the Demolition Permit.

 The Home Improvement Consumer Protection Act (Act 132 of 2008) becomes effective July 1, 2009.
 Contractors who perform home improvements for which the total cash value is $5,000 or more per year are required to register with the Office of Attorney General by July 1, 2009.

 What is the Home Improvement Consumer Protection Act?

 - The law affords protections for consumers who hire contractors to perform home improvements on their residential properties.

 - The law requires written contracts between the contractor and consumer when the total cash price of all work agreed upon exceeds $500.

 - The law provides criminal penalties for home improvement fraud and civil penalties for violations of the act.